White wine: Health effects

 Because of its shorter maceration, white wine contains very little tannin and therefore little antioxidants.
 However, a team of researchers from Montpellier has developed a white wine enriched with polyphenols.

-The sulphur dioxide additive commonly used in wine is not harmful in the amounts used but its effects are feared among asthmatics: it can cause the onset of a crisis.
+The sulfur dioxide additive commonly used in wine is not harmful in the amounts used but its effects are feared among asthmatics: it can cause the onset of a crisis.
 Symptoms such as difficulty breathing, migraine, or stomach heat sensation may indicate an intolerance.
-A reaction caused by a deficiency of sulphite oxidase (the enzyme that breaks down sulphur dioxide) is very rare.
-Studies are underway to investigate whether some of the symptoms attributed to sulphur dioxide could not come from another molecule present in the wine.
+A reaction caused by a deficiency of sulfite oxidase (the enzyme that breaks down sulfur dioxide) is very rare.
+Studies are underway to investigate whether some of the symptoms attributed to sulfur dioxide could not come from another molecule present in the wine.
 White wine is an acidic beverage with a pH ranging from 2.8 to 3.6.
 This acidity is an aggressive element to tooth enamel.
 In addition it contains ethanol which is expressed in degrees or percentage.
 This compound can cause cirrhosis, which can occur from a regular consumption of 20 grams per day for women and 40 grams per day for men.
 However, some studies in California may indicate beneficial effect of wine at a low daily dose for non-alcoholic cirrhosis.

 In recent studies white wine was indicated to have some cardiovascular benefits.
 As well, white wine contains antioxidants, although red wine contains higher levels of antioxidants.
 Both white and red wines are effective in preventing LDL oxidation.